liborty/TokenCrypt/README.md

 `hexcheck` (C executable) is invoked by `ncrpt`.
 It recognises hexadecimal (token) files and packs them to binary, which exactly halves them in size.
 Hexadecimal files should be an even number of bytes long and only contain (0-9,a-f) ascii characters.
 There are some exceptions: upper case A-F are accepted but when converted back will always end up in lower case.
 Spaces and newlines just get deleted.
 This tolerant policy may result in some differences between the original and the reconstructed files.
 Then it is best to replace the original file with the cleaned up reconstructed one.

-`hexify` is invoked by `dcrpt` to unpack the binary files back to their original hexadecimal form.
+`hexify` (C executable) is invoked by `dcrpt` to unpack the binary files back to their original hexadecimal form.

 `base64` recognises Base64 files, resulting in 25% size reduction in their case (before final compression).
 Base64 files should not contain any non base64 characters, such as newlines, as this test will then reject them.

 `lzma` or `zstd` are the third party general compression methods used here for the final compression, as long as it will result in size reduction.
 This is not necessarily the case for small and/or binary files.
 Such incomressible files will be encrypted as they are.

-`symcrypt` (C executable) applies fast symmetric XOR encryption (or decryption) to any type of file of any length, while using practically no memory.
+`symcrypt` (C executable) applies fast symmetric XOR encryption (or decryption).
+It XORs together two files of any kind but they must have the same length.
+The ordering of the input files does not even matter.

 `keygen file > key` writes to stdout random binary data of the same length as the given file.
 Called by `ncrpt`.